itskathylam/protocols/README.md

 - Colonization of germ-free mice with a mock community
 - Sample collection and fogging isolator ports
 - High-throughput DNA extraction from mouse fecal pellets
+- Plating for colonies from mouse fecal pellets

 ### Molecular Biology Methods
 - Gel eletrophoresis